 - Transitive routing to customer VPCs in same or different regions is not supported.
 The only exception is when cross-regional customer VPCs are interconnected using Cloud VPN.
 However, the customer VPC, which is peered with Confluent Cloud cluster, must be in the same region as Confluent Cloud cluster.

-- Transitive routing to external networks connected through customer VPCs that require global access to be turned on for GCP Internal Load Balancing is not supported.
+- Transitive routing to external networks connected through customer VPCs that require global access to be turned on for Google Cloud Internal Load Balancing is not supported.

 - Export Custom Routes support from Confluent Cloud cluster is not supported.